Draylon/DiscordBot/README.md

 Want to contribute or submit requests for new videos!
 Join the [Discord](https://discord.gg/g7wr8xb) or send us an [email](mailto:contact@thenerdcave.us)!

+## Environment Variables

+The bot requires a MongoDB connection string provided through the `MONGO_URI` environment variable.
+Create a `.env` file or otherwise set this variable before starting the bot.

 # To-Do List:

 #### Enhance current help system